Couples aren’t the only ones having their emotions tested this year.

-We have not shifting our business much.
+We have not shifted our business much.
 We have so many panicked clients that we are spending an abundance of time with our clients who need help shifting and moving.
 However, we are offering more planning hours and services added as addendums to client’s contracts if they need more help.
-For example, if we booked a day-of client who shifted their wedding from April to November but they now need more help in finding a new venue or vendors, we offer additional services to add to their package.
+For example, if we booked a day-of client who shifted their wedding from April to November but now needs more help in finding a new venue or wedding decor vendors, we offer additional services to add to their package.
 This has helped clients relax and know we have their backs in basically replanning their wedding all together.

 While none of this has been ideal for anyone, has anything positive come out of this for you?

 The positive has definitely been the downtime on the weekends and being at home.
 I have a 10 month old son and my husband and I have both been home for 3+ months much more than we ever would have been during his first year of life.
 Also, Samantha had a baby on June 18th – so while she is enjoying her maternity leave, she also had several months off before the baby came to spend at home with her family and first daughter and prepped a lot for the new baby.
 COVID-19 has certainly reminded us to slow down and remember too what’s important outside of weddings and other people’s love stories.